m2lines/convection-parameterization-in-CAM/README.md

 # Convection Parameterization in CAM

 ## Description
-This repository contains code as part of an effort to deploy machine learning (ML) models of parameterisations into the [Community Earth System Model (CESM)](https://www.cesm.ucar.edu/).
+This repository contains code as part of an effort to deploy machine learning (ML) models of geophysical parameterisations into the [Community Earth System Model (CESM)](https://www.cesm.ucar.edu/).
-This work is part of the [M<sup>2</sup>LInES](https://m2lines.github.io/) project to aiming to improve performance of climate models using ML models for subgrid parameterizations.
+This work is part of the [M<sup>2</sup>LInES](https://m2lines.github.io/) project aiming to improve performance of climate models using ML models for subgrid parameterizations.

 A Neural Net providing a subgrid parameterization of atmospheric convection in a [single column model](https://www.arm.gov/publications/proceedings/conf04/extended_abs/randall_da.pdf) has been developed and successfully deployed as part of an atmospheric simulation.
-The work is described in the [GRL paper - _Use of Neural Networks for Stable, Accurate and Physically Consistent Parameterization of Subgrid Atmospheric Processes With Good Performance at Reduced Precision_](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL091363).
-[Accompanying code is available](https://github.com/yaniyuval/Neural_nework_parameterization/tree/v.1.0.3) in a repository containing the neural net and its implementation into a simple system for atmospheric modelling, [SAM](http://rossby.msrc.sunysb.edu/~marat/SAM.html).
+The work is described in a [GRL paper](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL091363) with [accompanying code available](https://github.com/yaniyuval/Neural_nework_parameterization/tree/v.1.0.3).
+The repository contains the neural net and its implementation into a simple system for atmospheric modelling, [SAM](http://rossby.msrc.sunysb.edu/~marat/SAM.html).

 The aims of this repository are to:
 1. develop a standalone fortran module based on this neural net that can be used elsewhere,